WordPress/create-block-theme/README.md

 # Create Block Theme

-Welcome to Create Block Theme - a WordPress plugin to create block themes from within the Site Editor.
+Welcome to Create Block Theme - a WordPress plugin to create block themes from within the Editor.

-It works alongside features that are already available in the Site Editor to enhance the workflow for creating block themes.
-After being tested in this plugin, some of the features included here may be moved into the Site Editor itself.
+It works alongside features that are already available in the Editor to enhance the workflow for creating block themes.
+After being tested in this plugin, some of the features included here may be moved into the Editor itself.

 *Disclaimer:* Create Block Theme enables development features and thus is a tool that should be treated like as such; you can think of it as a Development Mode for WordPress, and you should keep in mind that changes made through this plugin could change your site and/or theme permanently.

 This plugin allows you to:

-- Export your existing theme with all customizations made in the Site Editor
+- Export your existing theme with all customizations made in the Editor
-- Create a new theme, blank theme, child theme, or style variation from the Site Editor
+- Create a new theme, blank theme, child theme, or style variation from the Editor

+This plugin also makes several changes to the contents of an exported theme, including:

+- Adds all images used in templates to the theme's `assets` folder.
+- Ensures the block markup used in templates and patterns is export-ready.
+- Ensures most strings used in templates and patterns are translate-ready.

 Learn more about Create Block Theme: